MOVEMENT BASED TRAINING FOR SENIORS

 The body knows MOVEMENT, not muscle.
 So we believe you should MOVE better and FEEL better, to LIVE a more fulfilling life! 🙌🏼

-Stop by or call us today to schedule your FREE 30 min personal training consultation!
-Register by calling 📞(904) 290-1432, email us at 📲 email@example.com, or visit us at StAugustineFitness.com
+Stop by or call us today to schedule your FREE 30 min Personal Training consultation!
+Register by calling 📞(904) 290-1432, email us at 📲 firstname.lastname@example.org, or visit us at TRXSTA.com

 Please help us by sharing this with your friends!